msach22/misc-opentok-samples/README.md

 that is compatible with Underscore.js but has better performance, and it is also used for view templating.

-Lastly, the app uses [Bootstrap](http://getbootstrap.com/) is used to help style the UI and for reusable components, such as buttons and modals.
+Lastly, the app uses [Bootstrap](http://getbootstrap.com/) to help style the UI and for reusable components, such as buttons and modals.

 ### Concepts